Child Protection and Children’s Rights in the Digital World

 According to the UN-Convention on the Rights of the Child, a child means any person under the age of 18 years old.
 We understand the term digital environment as more than just the internet.
 It encompasses the interaction of an evolving offer of connected digital services (content, software and applications) from commercial, public and other providers.
 This includes all computing and digitally networked technologies and services, often referred to as ICTs, the Internet, the World Wide Web, mobile devices and networks, online, “apps”, social media platforms, electronic databases, ‘big data,’ ‘Internet of Things’, ‘information society services’, the media environment, online gaming, and any developments resulting in access to or services for digital environment.

-Digitisation facilitates new types (and phenomena) of discrimination, e.g. cyberbullying or hate speech, which are spread widely via social media and thereby multiply the effects of discrimination.
+Digitisation facilitates new types (and phenomena) of discrimination, e.g. cyberbullying or hate speech, which are spread widely via social media and thereby have the potential to multiply the effects of discrimination.

-For developing social skills and growing up healthy also the right to play is important.
+The right to play is important for developing social skills and growing up healthy.
 The digital world must be designed as a safe and appropriate place for exercising this right.
 (UN-CRC Art.
 31)